 A business cash advance may not be perfect for every company.
 It only focuses on revenue coming through card and debit card sales.
 If you are mainly paid by invoices or bank transfers, this might not be the best option.

 Providers will look for a good track record of payments.
 Ideally, they will want to you be receiving around £30,000 or more per year through debit or credit cards.
 You must have at least six months’ worth of payment records to show.
+This type of alternative lending may be perfect for coffee shop funding as they take card machines, but not so good for a market stall holder who deals in cash.

 Credit rating is not as important as with a bank loan, but it will still play a part in their decision and may impact the overall cost.